hrithik406/hrithik406/README.md

 - 👋 Hi, I’m Hrithik Raj
-- 👀 I’m interested in HTML5
+- 👀 I’m interested in Web development
-- 🌱 I’m currently learning HTML5
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on HTML5
+- 💞️ I’m looking to collaborate on Javascript
-- 📫 How to reach me on HTML5
+- 📫 How to reach me on Javascript
-- 😄 Pronouns: HTML5
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: Only HTML5
+- ⚡ Fun fact: Only Javascript

 <!---
 hrithik406/hrithik406 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.